Conduct of Employment Agencies and Employment Businesses (Amendment) Regulations 2022: Reactions

 Kwasi Kwarteng said that the regulations would "provide greater flexibility to businesses" and were "good news for our society and our economy".
 Grant Shapps said that they were "an important milestone" in the government's plan to "minimise the power of union bosses" and that they would mean that future strikes would "cause less disruption".
 Jane Hunt, the business minister, said that the change was needed to repeal the "outdated blanket ban" on using agency workers.

-Angela Rayner, the Deputy Leader of the Labour Party, called the regulations "anti-business and anti-worker".
+Keir Starmer, leader of the Labour Party, pledged that a Labour government would reverse the changes.
+Angela Rayner, the deputy leader of the Labour Party, called the regulations "anti-business and anti-worker".
 The Scottish Green Party called the change to the law a "disgraceful attack" on trade unions to "distract from [the government's] own catastrophic failings".

 The National Law Review reported that there was "almost universal opposition" to the regulations but said that most stakeholders thought that they would have "very little practical effect".
 The British Medical Association strongly opposed the regulations, saying that the government's proposals were "deeply disappointing".
-Twelve trade unions prepared to file a High Court judicial challenge against the regulations, alleging that they violate Article 11 of the European Convention on Human Rights and the EU–UK Trade and Cooperation Agreement which committed the UK to implementing basic labour rights.
+Twelve trade unions announced in July 2022 they were preparing to file a High Court challenge against the regulations, alleging that they violate Article 11 of the European Convention on Human Rights and the EU–UK Trade and Cooperation Agreement which committed the UK to implementing basic labour rights.
+They were later joined by UNISON.

+In June 2022, The Financial Times reported that the bosses of thirteen recruiting and staffing companies, including Adecco, Hays, Randstad, and ManpowerGroup, wrote to Kwarteng asking him to rethink the proposals.

 Usage

 Harrods became the first major employer to threaten to use agency workers under the regulations, after a ballot for strike action was launched by Unite members on 11 August.
 Unite accused Harrods of trying to union bust and using bullying behaviour to prevent strikes.
 The company said that although it was not the "preferred course of action", using agency workers would mean that they could "continue to provide the experience that our loyal customers deserve".
 The Recruitment and Employment Confederation, the trade body for employment agencies, criticised Harrods for putting agency workers "in the middle of the dispute" and said the priority "should always be to negotiate".

 In the run-up to the 2023 teacher strikes by the National Education Union, the Department for Education issued guidance to schools to "take all reasonable steps to keep the school open", including by employing agency workers under the regulations to replace striking staff.

+During strikes by dustmen in South Gloucestershire, Suez were reported to be employing agency staff.
+Following the court ruling, Unite said that the situation would worsen once agency workers were not allowed if agreements on pay were not reached.